requirejs/requirejs/docs/api.md

 **ready**: An function to pass to require.ready().
 Useful when require is defined as a config object before require.js is loaded, and you want to specify a require.ready callback to set as soon as require() is defined.

 **priority**: An array of module/file names to load immediately, before tracing down any other dependencies.
 This allows you to set up a small set of files that are downloaded in parallel that contain most of the modules and their dependencies already built in.
 More information is in the [Optimization FAQ, Priority Downloads](faq-optimization#priority).

-**anon**: As of version 0.14.
-Allows loading files that use require.def without using a module name.
-By default it is false, to allow easy loading of traditional browser scripts.
-However, if it is set to true, only scripts that use require.def can be loaded -- things will break if you use anon: true and load a script that does not use require.def to define a module.
-It may not break right away, but an insidious runtime error is waiting to happen.

 # <a name="pageload">Page Load Event Support</a>